elioamicarelli/peacekeeping_operations_corpus/README.md

 - The last update of the shared data is June 2020.

-- Please notice that this repository may contain reports that are not using the latest updated version of the corpus.
+- Please notice that this repository may contain reports that are not using the latest version of the corpus.

 Useful resources: